Heawood graph: Geometric and topological properties

 The Heawood graph is a toroidal graph; that is, it can be embedded without crossings onto a torus.
-One embedding of this type places its vertices and edges into three-dimensional Euclidean space as the set of vertices and edges of a nonconvex polyhedron with the topology of a torus, the Szilassi polyhedron.
+The result is the regular map {6,3}_{2,1}, with 7 hexagonal faces.
+Each face of the map is adjacent to every other face, thus as a result coloring the map requires 7 colors.
+The map and graph were discovered by Percy John Heawood in 1890, who proved that no map on the torus could require more than seven colors and thus this map is maximal.

-The graph is named after Percy John Heawood, who in 1890 proved that in every subdivision of the torus into polygons, the polygonal regions can be colored by at most seven colors.
-The Heawood graph forms a subdivision of the torus with seven mutually adjacent regions, showing that this bound is tight.
+The map can be faithfully realized as the Szilassi polyhedron, the only known polyhedron apart from the tetrahedron such that every pair of faces is adjacent.

 The Heawood graph is the Levi graph of the Fano plane, the graph representing incidences between points and lines in that geometry.
 With this interpretation, the 6-cycles in the Heawood graph correspond to triangles in the Fano plane.
 Also, the Heawood graph is the Tits building of the group SL3(F2).